RECX - Norwegian REsource Centre X-rays

 - determine the structures of new molecules and materials

-- study how structures change as we modify them chemically
+- study how structures change at the atomic and microscopic scale as we modify them chemically

 - measure the thickness and composition of nanometre-thick films (e.g. in microelectronic devices)